 Vitamin B12 (cobalamin) is an essential vitamin which the body needs.
 It’s required to produce red blood cells, which are responsible for carrying oxygen in the blood.
 In addition, vitamin B12 is necessary for the proper functioning of the nervous system.
 Just like Cordyceps, it promotes metabolism, so energy is released from food.
 Vitamin B12 is naturally present in animal products such as milk, dairy products, meat, fish, and eggs.
 But it’s also available as an oral supplement.

 Why is it beneficial to stack Cordyceps while microdosing psilocybin?

-The combination of Cordyceps with vitamin B12 is well-known and widely used in the sports world for boosting energy, stamina, and better sports performance.
-In 1992, during the Olympic Games, the Chinese team using Cordyceps performed and broke several world records.
+The combination of Cordyceps with vitamin B12 is well-known and widely used in the sports world for boosting energy, stamina, and better athletic performance.
+In 1992, during the Olympic Games, the Chinese team outperformed everybody and broke several world records.
 The use of banner steroids was immediately considered, but soon it became clear that Cordyceps was the key to their success.

 How to stack Cordyceps according to the Microdosing Institute Protocol

 - Half a pipet of Cordycepsextract or 400 milligrams Cordyceps capsule.